• Skip to primary navigation

 For consumers, the shift from suitability to best interest represents a win.
 Key benefits include:

-• Greater Transparency: Advisors must disclose detailed information, helping clients make informed decisions.
+• Greater Transparency: Advisors must disclose detailed information to help clients make informed decisions.

 • Better Alignment: Recommendations are more likely to match the client’s financial goals and circumstances.